 This distinction would be clouded somewhat by other factors, particularly the size and location of commercial uses.
 For instance, a 20-seat restaurant on a St. James City canal would be unlikely to draw substantial traffic across Pine Island Road, while a 150-seat restaurant with a panoramic view and a large advertising budget may well draw customers primarily from off Pine Island.
-To reduce this problem, some very small commercial uses might be exempted from this policy even if they are of a type that primarily attracts additional vehicular trips.
-Other alternatives would be to allow minor rezonings below a certain size if they are proposed on "infill" properties between existing development at similar intensities (rather than expanding or intensifying already-developed areas).
+To reduce this problem, very small commercial uses might be exempted from this policy even if they are of a type that primarily attracts additional people.
+Another alternative might be to allow rezonings for commercial uses below a certain size if they are proposed on "infill" properties between other existing commercial uses, rather than opening new areas for commercial activities.